The Society of Legal Scholars

 Dr James Griffin

-Dr James GH Griffin's main area of research relates to the impact of Intellectual Property laws upon digital technology.
+Dr Griffin's main area of research relates to the impact of Intellectual Property laws upon digital technology.
 He has published articles on the role of authors in the digital environment, such as The evolution of authorship under technology: implications for copyright law in the IPQ and Copyright in Music in Legal Studies.
-He has had the vast majority of his articles published on SSRN feature within the SSRN top 10 lists.
 A monograph is currently in progress looking at the function of creativity within the development of society (Edward Elgar, 2018), and a collection of works with Routledge.

 Current research interests include copyright and rationality, copyright and technology, memes and copyright, communicative theory and copyright, art and the law, and interdisciplinary research into creativity.

-Dr Griffin, in conjunction with staff from Exeter, Sussex, Nottingham Ningbo (China), SLM (Singapore) and CUPL (Beijing, China) is currently funded by the AHRC China Digital Copyright and IP Law Research Centre to investigate digital licensing of 3D printed content (£95,709) as cited by the Minister for Intellectual Property.
-This work is being carried out with BILETA& (www.bileta.ac.uk).
-Dr Griffin is also funded by the EPSRC/ESRC with colleagues from Sussex, Swansea and Loughborough to look into 3D printing and RDM (c.£57,000).
+Dr Griffin, in conjunction with staff from Exeter, Sussex, Nottingham Ningbo (China), SLM (Singapore) and CUPL (Beijing, China) was funded by the AHRC China Digital Copyright and IP Law Research Centre to investigate digital licensing of 3D printed content (£95,709) as cited by the Minister for Intellectual Property.
+This work was being carried out with BILETA (www.bileta.ac.uk).
+Dr Griffin was also funded by the EPSRC/ESRC with colleagues from Sussex, Swansea and Loughborough to look into 3D printing and RDM (c.£57,000).
 Dr Griffin has previously carried out funded research into copyright reform for BILETA, and into the role of the Digital Copyright Exchange for the SLS.
 Total research funding stands at £182,444.
 He is also adminstering the annual BILETA £5000 Google travel fund for PhD students.

 He has provided advice to Guangzhou IP Office, and in the UK has acted as an advisor regarding protection of digital systems in electronic warfare.
 He has also written a Home Office report.
 He is currently the treasurer of BILETA, and is a member of the SLS Council.
 He also acts as the book editor for EJLT (www.ejlt.org).
 He has featured in the international press for his research.
 Dr Griffin is also the Director for the link between the Chinese University of Politics and Law, Beijing, and the School of Law, and has helped develop the relationships and placements in Beijing & Shanghai law firms for law school students.
 He is also responsible for visiting academic positions, as well as being the representative for the library.
 Requests concerning these areas may be addressed to Dr Griffin.
+He acts as the Law lead in the AHRC SWWDTP doctoral college.
 Dr Griffin has also acted as external examiner at the University of Liverpool, the University of Northumbria and Sheffield Hallam University.
 He currently acts as external examiner at Queen Mary (London), Anglia Ruskin Cambridge, and Bristol University.